jonathan-kirwan/CWC-Gulp-Sass-Project/README.md

-# Gulp-Sass-workflow-for-iMIS
+# Gulp Sass workflow for iMIS

-A Gulp script for compiling Sass to CSS code (and more)
+A Gulp script for compiling Sass to CSS code (and more) for iMIS sites.
+Applies to -

+* iMIS version 20.2.49.5903
+* Austin Responsive theme

+## Tasks

 * Compiles Sass to CSS code
 * Write inline source maps